Improving Retrieval for RAG based Question Answering Models on Financial Documents: Techniques to Improve Retrieval

 Recursive Chunking is an example of a more adaptable chunking strategy that uses other indicators and rules like punctuation to make chunking more dynamic.
 While the chunks will still be of relatively equal size, the additional parameters will ensure that the chunks are not cut mid-sentence, for example.
 Through using Python libraries like Spacy and NLTK, we can use more sophisticated sentence-spitting techniques that use natural language processing techniques to be more aware of the context of the document. \\

 When it comes to financial reports, these documents are generally quite long and contain more complicated structures like tables.
 Documents of the same nature, such as 10-ks also generally follow a specific format that can be indicated by the headings and subheadings of the documents.
 Due to the special nature of these financial reports, a version of element-based chunking that takes such facts into account could help to further improve retrieval.
-In this paper, we will be following strategies utilized in the Unstructured paper \footnote{Antonio Jimeno Yepes, Yao You, Jan Milczek, Sebastian Laverde, and Renyu Liu.
+A paper by Unstructured proposed a novel way of breaking up documents into manageable sizes via element-based chunking. \footnote{Antonio Jimeno Yepes, Yao You, Jan Milczek, Sebastian Laverde, and Renyu Liu.
 Financial Report Chunking for Effective Retrieval Augmented Generation, 2024. arXiv:2402.05131.} - if a title element is found, a new chunk is started and if a table element is found, a new chunk is started, preserving the entire table.
-Such strategies will help ensure that each context will return just enough context to effectively answer the user's question.
+Such strategies will help ensure that each context will return just enough context to effectively answer the user's question. \\

+Other chunking methods include leveraging NLP techniques to implement recursive, character based chunking or semantic chunking.
+The nature of semantic or recursive chunking preserves the context of the document much better than character based or uniform chunking methods but become more complex to implement.
+A step about this is using something called agentic chunking where another LLM is prompted to break up the text in the best way possible.
+While this methods would seem to have the best contextual understanding, it is the most computationally expensive and often runs into the issue of exceeding the token size limit for the embedding models.